-- Respect nature–The bluebonnets in Dallas-Fort Worth are gorgeous and we want to keep them that way.
-When you go to visit a bluebonnet field, be very careful with your steps.
-Don’t trample the flowers and do not pick them!
-Remember that Bluebonnet patches on private land is just that- private.
-Do not enter.
+- Respect nature–The bluebonnets in Dallas Fort Worth are beautiful, and we want to keep them that way.
+When you go to visit a bluebonnet field, be very careful walking around.
+A lot of people ask “Is it illegal to pick bluebonnets in Texas?”
+Answer is No. However, it is important to be courteous and let other Texans enjoy them as well.
+Don’t trample the flowers, do not pick them.
+And if you see a bluebonnet patch in someone’s yard or private property, do not enter.

 - Don’t hog the spotlight–There’s a good chance you won’t be the only one visiting the bluebonnet patch.
 If others are around, make sure you’re sharing the space and everyone gets a chance for their photo op.

-WHERE TO FIND BLUEBONNETS IN & NEAR DALLAS- FORT WORTH
+WHERE TO FIND BLUEBONNETS IN & NEAR DALLAS

 Please keep in mind that by no means does this list detail every single DFW-area bluebonnet patch.
 Additionally, things can change quickly due to nature and other forces.